Exotic particles below the TeV from low scale flavour theories: An all-in-U(1) model

-Notice that without extra-matter, it follows that at least one of $\mathcal{X}^{e}_{ii}$ must be negative, hence that anomaly cancellation within the MSSM field content cannot be realized by imposing only one flavon.
-Therefore, anomaly compensation by new fermions (which always requires two opposite-sign flavons) is the generic case.
-However the existence of one negative eigenvalue $\mathcal{X}^{e}_{ii}$ is still true for $w < \mathcal{X}_{\mu}$.

 The vanishing of the other two anomalies (as well as the pure $U(1)_X$ anomalies) are not so simply related to the fermion mass eigenvalues and $X$-chiralities and will further constrain the charges.
-Since the latter are fractional, we study in the Appendix the cancellation of the fractional part of the anomalies.
+Since they can be fractional, we study in the Appendix the cancellation of the fractional part of the anomalies.
 The weak anomaly, $A_W$, imposes the choice of the $Z_{6}$ as in (\ref{P6}), while $A'_{em}$, involving $X^2$, just requires $w=3n$.
-As discussed later on, $w \ge 3$ badly spoils gauge coupling unification, and we keep only $w=0$ hereafter.
+As discussed in the next section, $n \ne 0$ tend to spoil gauge coupling unification, and we keep only $w=0$ hereafter.
+Notice that, from (\ref{I<0}), one of the $\mathcal{X}^{e}_{ii}$ must always be negative for anomaly cancellation as stated before.

 The integer part of the $X$-charges are not uniquely defined by the cancellations of $A_W$ and $A'_{em}$, the neutrino masses and some constraints from the other mass matrices.
 They are important for the decay properties of the heavy states, but this is not discussed in this paper to such a level.

 Finally, for the relevant values, $\mathcal{X}_{\mu}=4\, , 5\, , w=0$, one gets the solutions in Table 1,